intuit/CardParts/.github/pull_request_template.md

-## Before you make a Pull Request, read important guidelines:
+## Before you make a Pull Request, read the important guidelines:

  <ul>
   <li> Why is the change important? </li>